marc-mrt/marc-mrt.github.io/content/cv/index.md

 `go` `sql` `typescript` `nextjs` `react` `webpack` `styled-components` `aws` `terraform` `ddd` `architecture` `leadership` `management` `hiring` `security`

-A VC-backed start-up providing identity verification services.
+A VC-backed startup providing identity verification services worldwide.

-Having joined in the early stages, I was tasked to build the first verions of 3 core apps' frontends.
-Moved on to take part of the hiring process of the next members of the frontend team & lead them to maintain, and extend the apps.
+I joined in the early stages, building the first versions of 3 core apps' frontends, and moved on to take part in the hiring process of the frontend team, leading them to maintain and extend the apps.

-After some time, products being bound to evolve, the team proceeded to architecture a new version of the product using new technologies, following a domain-driven design approach.
+After achieving product-market fit, the engineering team architectured a new product using the latest technologies, following a domain-driven design.
-I took part of the entire process, end to end, where I had the opportunity to jump on the other side of the fence, learning new technologies as well.
+I took part in the entire process, end to end, where I had the opportunity to jump on the other side of the fence, learning new technologies as well.

-We are right now bringing that new product to life in an iterative fashion, improving our technological security posture and migrating our customer base to it.
+We are bringing that new product to life in an iterative fashion, improving our technological security posture, and migrating our customer base.

 ## Software engineer, Recare